connor-philip/lazy_unit_tester/README.md

 ## TODO:
 + Make it noisier.
 I don't like tools flooding the screen with what they're doing, but some feedback can be nice.
-+ Option to catch/ignore indented and commented functions.
-Current behaviour ignores indented and catches commented
 + Look into making it a plugin for SublimeText